tarwn/lessthandot-hugo/blogs/content/posts/2013-02-01-mongodb-how-to-backup-all.md

 mongodump --db TestDB
 mongodump --db TestStuff</pre>

-But did you know that if you don&#8217;t specify a database that mongodump will back up all the databases?
+But did you know that if you don't specify a database that mongodump will back up all the databases?
 Try it out, run the following

 mongodump